Health & Nutrition8 min read

 Building a Dental Care Routine

-• Daily: Brush teeth (or at minimum, every other day)
+• Daily: Brush teeth (or aim for every other day).

 The Bottom Line